hsigeman/findZX/README.md

 ### Configuration file <a name="test_config"></a>

-Next, we will look at the configuration file that is needed for XYZWfinder to run (in this example we are using **config/config.yml**).
+Next, we will look at the configuration file that is needed for findZX to run (in this example we are using **config/config.yml**).
 The configuration file contain information about what data and settings we want to use for our analysis.

 **Here are the most important variables in the configuration file:**

-- *run_name: "AloPal_test"*     # Specify an output directory where XYZWfinder will store the output
+- *run_name: "AloPal_test"*     # Specify an output directory where findZX will store the output

 - *units: config/units.tsv* # Specify the path to a ["unit file"](#units), containing information about the samples used for analysis

 - *ref_genome: ".test/Example/AloPal_v1_subset.fasta"*      # Path to the monkey reference genome

-- *synteny_ref: ".test/Example/Homo_sapiens.GRCh38_subset.fasta"*       # Path to the human reference genome (only used by XYZWfinder-synteny)
+- *synteny_ref: ".test/Example/Homo_sapiens.GRCh38_subset.fasta"*       # Path to the human reference genome (only used by findZX-synteny)

-- *synteny_abbr: "HS"*      # An abbreviation for Homo sapiens (useful in case you want to use several different synteny species; only used by XYZWfinder-synteny)
+- *synteny_abbr: "HS"*      # An abbreviation for Homo sapiens (useful in case you want to use several different synteny species; only used by findZX-synteny)

 <details>
 <summary>Click here to see the entire configuration file (config/config.yml)</summary>